"Okay, we don't have long to admire this place." I say.

 "We prepare for an attack-" She replies as pounding on the door begins.

-"What's the point in this?"
+"What's the point of this?"
 I ask.

 "Buying me time to get a plan together."
 She huffs angrily.
 "These fuckers are stubborn."
 She adds.